What is an arterial ulcer?

 Initially they have irregular edges, but over time they may become clearly defined.
 The lesions are often small and deep, with a ‘punched out’ appearance, and gray or yellow fibrotic base.

-What happens on handling a venous ulcer, for example debridement?
+What happens on handling an arterial ulcer, for example debridement?

 There is little or no blood